insin/ad-hoc-reckons/CreatingReusableDevelopmentTooling.md

 Instead of using `devDependencies` in your project's own `package.json` and keeping build configuration alongside your application code, create a new module which will own both the development dependencies your need (as its `dependencies`) and the base configuration required to use them.

-For the sake of simplicity, we'll start my manually create a new module in `node_modules/`:
+For the sake of simplicity, start by manually create a new module under `node_modules/`:

 ```sh
 mkdir node_modules/my-scripts/